matthewliuswims/name-keeper/README.md

 1) still need to fix jest..

 ### Outstanding Issues
+1) test deleting groups - in a mixed up way
 2) in the overflow section, have a help screen.
 2) need to fix ref warnings in AddUserScreen - I just don't understand them
 3) what if the groupname and username are super long?